Modern Slavery and Human Trafficking Statement 2020-2021

 We recognise that knowledge is key and all employees must complete our mandatory Modern Slavery training upon commencement of their employment and commit to preventing labour exploitation by agreeing to our “Recruiter Compliance Principles”.

 Bespoke training is given to those locations identified at higher risk, using previous cases and investigations as training material.

-Newsletters highlighting recent modern slavery suspicions in the community and how we have tackled Modern Slavery, along with posters are routinely published across the business to reinforce our commitment to tackling Modern Slavery.
+Newsletters highlighting recent Modern Slavery suspicions in the community and how we have tackled Modern Slavery, along with posters are routinely published across the business to reinforce our commitment to tackling Modern Slavery.

-In order to ensure any potential victims of exploitation are supported in the correct manner and any investigations are conducted effectively without damaging evidence, we continue to offer key members of the business the opportunity to undertake a Certificate in Professional Development for Investigating Modern Slavery.
+We offer key members of the business the opportunity to undertake a Certificate in Professional Development for Investigating Modern Slavery.
 This course has been developed by the GLAA in conjunction with Derby University and provides guidance on how to conduct an investigation effectively whilst protecting potential victims.

-The Staffing Group commit to ensuring we operate towards the best practices at all times.
+The Staffing Group commits to ensuring we operate towards the best practices at all times.
 Evidence of this can be seen through the Stronger Together website, which shows we have taken the relevant steps to become a Business Partner of Stronger Together since 2015.

-This statement has been made in accordance with the reporting requirements of Clause 54, Part 6 of the UK Modern Slavery Act for the year ending 31 December 2020.
+This statement has been made in accordance with the reporting requirements of Clause 54, Part 6 of the UK Modern Slavery Act for the year ending 31 December 2021.